akademic/cron_checker/README.md

 =========

-Program copy /etc/crontab and load it with command "crontab -u nobody" SHELL parameter subsituted with /bin/false
+Program copy /etc/crontab and load it with command "crontab -u nobody"

+SHELL parameter subsituted with /bin/false to prevent unnesesary run

 On wrong crontab config syntax checker sends error from crontab utility on emails hardcoded in utils.py